-Virgin Media is currently under investigation by the Advertising Standards Authority, following a complaint over its claimed broadband speeds.
+Virgin Media is currently under investigation by the Advertising Standards Authority, following complaints over its claimed broadband speeds.

 T3 was told by the ASA that it has an ongoing formal investigation into Virgin Media with regards to adverts which claim it provides ‘the UK’s fastest broadband.’